 5. WARNING: Never climb inside the many caves in Muir Valley.
 The ceilings are often flaky and prone to breaking down and falling.

 6. WARNING: Hanger brackets have been bolted to, or glued into, the walls of many of the climbing routes in Muir Valley.
 Additionally, other hardware, such as slings, quickdraws, chains, rings, cable leaders, and permadraws may be attached to hanger brackets.
 As is traditional with rock climbing route development, this hardware was installed by many different persons.
 The specific hardware and installation methods are neither approved by nor monitored by us.
 Nor, is this hardware routinely inspected.
 NO warranties of safeness of this hardware have been given by the persons who installed it or the owners of Muir Valley.
 Hanger brackets have been known to pull loose from the rock.
 And, rock in which hanger brackets have been affixed has been known to fail.
 If you climb in Muir Valley and rely on any piece of hardware affixed to any rock surface for your personal safety and/or the safety of others with you, you do so at your own risk and with the full knowledge that this hardware may fail catastrophically and without warning.

 7. WARNING: Be very careful hiking along the tops of cliffs.
 Most of the seven plus miles of cliffs range from 50 to over 145 feet high.

 8. WARNING: As a nature preserve, Muir Valley has wildlife, including, but not limited to: poisonous insects, such as the northern millipede; venomous snakes, such as copperheads and rattlesnakes; and poisonous plants, such as poison ivy and pokeweed.

-If you wish to download a printable PDF file copy of these WARNINGS click here. <create and link new pdf file - this one is obsolete.>
+If you wish to download a printable PDF file copy of these WARNINGS click here.

 Rules for Visitors to Muir Valley